fzer0x/SoPageAligner/README.md

 ## Background

 When building native libraries in Android Studio, `.so` files are often generated with a **16 KB page size**.
-This can cause runtime crashes or unexpected behavior on some devices or architectures.

 **SoPageAligner** automatically aligns `.so` files to the correct page size for each ABI, fixing this problem.